 Data Security Best Practices for Banks

-In order to secure sensitive data, banks have to follow a 360 degrees approach to ensure that a data breach does not take place internally or externally.
-This implies securing both the customer-facing end of banking processes as well as the internal processes related to employees, vendors, systems, and processes.
-Following are some of the ways in which this is done.
+To secure sensitive data, banks have to follow a 360-degree approach to ensure that a data breach does not take place internally or externally.
+This involves securing both the customer-facing end of banking processes as well as the internal processes related to employees, vendors, and systems.
+Here are five tips on how to secure data in the banking industry:

 1. Authentication

 Authentication requires that every transaction in the bank takes place after confirming the identity of the person initiating the transaction.
-This applies to the customers logging in to online or mobile banking systems, to those visiting the bank in person, or to those using credit/debit cards at POS terminals and ATMs.
+This applies to customers logging in to online or mobile banking systems, to those visiting the bank in person, or to those using credit/debit cards at POS terminals and ATMs.
 It also applies to bank employees who have access to customers’ and banks’ data.
-While earlier authentication simply required an ID and a password or PIN, many banks have now implemented two-factor and multi-factor authentication to ensure that the person is actually who he/she claims to be.
-Banks are also using biometric authentication techniques to verify customers’ identity, including behavioral biometrics, when they interact with banking systems like IVR.
+While earlier authentication simply required an ID and a password or PIN, many banks have now implemented two-factor and multi-factor authentication to ensure that the person is actually who they claim to be.
+Banks are also using biometric authentication techniques to verify customers’ identity, including behavioral biometrics when they interact with banking systems like Interactive Voice Response (IVR).
+This is a crucial part of the bank’s overall information security strategy.

 2. Audit Trails

 A history of banking transactions was always available as a statement or passbook.
 Additionally, banking systems also maintain an audit trail for every event that takes place during a customer’s interaction with the systems.
+This is crucial for quickly responding to incidents, including a security breach or ransomware attack.
 Whether it is a customer using phone banking or online banking, the time of the interaction is recorded along with the details of the interaction.
 This data is backed up daily and is never purged completely but archived at defined time intervals.
+Part of the audit trails includes maintaining a response plan for security incidents.

 3. Secure Infrastructure

-Secure infrastructure implies the database systems and servers where data is stored and the boundaries established to secure these.
+Secure infrastructure involves the database systems and servers where data is stored as well as the boundaries established to secure these.
 Production data is usually encrypted in any core banking system.
-If required for testing, it is mandatory that important data like bank account number, customer name, and address be masked.
-Access to production systems is restricted.
+Access to production systems is restricted, with only authorized providers handling critical infrastructure.
+Effective access management is key to securing these databases.
+If required for testing, important data like bank account number, customer name, and address must be masked.
 Vendors who deal with infrastructure are generally different from those who deal with applications.
-Bank employees are usually given special equipment where access to social websites, personal emails, and USB ports is blocked.
-Employees can only access the banks’ network over a VPN when using public Wi-Fi.
+Bank employees are usually given special equipment where access to social websites, personal emails, and USB ports are blocked.
+Employees can only access the banks’ network over a VPN when using public WiFi.

 4. Secure Processes

 Banks have established many processes to ensure that security is implemented and tested.
-This includes KYC (Know Your Customer) updates for customers, NDA (Non-disclosure agreement) for employees and vendors, securing special zones within the premises and remote data centers.
+For example, the Know Your Customer (KYC) updates for customers, Non-disclosure agreements (NDA) for employees and vendors, and securing special zones within the premises and remote data centers.

 With Data Loss Prevention (DLP) solutions, banks can mitigate insider threats and safeguard customers’ personal data like names and credit card numbers.
-These solutions can also help meet the compliance requirements of data protection regulations such as the GDPR, thus ensuring that a bank’s security meets consensus standards and keeps its customers’ information secure.
+These solutions can also help meet regulatory compliance requirements of data protection regulations such as PCI DSS and GDPR, thus ensuring that a bank’s security meets consensus standards and keeps its customers’ information secure.

 Processes related to global and local regulations are also implemented, and risk assessments are carried out to ensure that these processes are in line with the requirements.